 Take for example this impeccable execution from Pepsi:

 With just a few images and three-word hashtag, Pepsi turned heads for this intelligent promotion for its flagship soda.
 This is how great copywriting works.
 It captures the identity of the brand and the attention of the target audience at the same time.

-This is why the demand for excellent copywriters is rising.
-With everyone being in social media, brands want to stand out with their content.
+This is why the demand for copywriting services is rising.
+With everyone being on social media, brands want to stand out with their content.
 But how does one even begin with copywriting?